alexzuza/angular2-build-examples/ngc-webpack/readme.md

-# Example of Angular2 AOT compilation with webpack with support JitCompiler.
+# Example of Angular2 AOT compilation with webpack and support JitCompiler.

 It also allows us to use JitCompiler with AoT.